 Related tropes include:

-- Adaptation-Induced Plot Hole, when a Plot Hole in an adapted work results from the omission of some information from the source material
+- Adaptation-Induced Plot Hole, when a Plot Hole in an adapted work results from the omission or misinterpretation of some information from the source material.

 - Anime & Manga